Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/README.md

 ## Actions

+### `fetchOrder( siteId: number, orderId: number )`

+Fetch a single order from the remote site.
+Does not run if this order is loading or already loaded.

 ### `fetchOrders( siteId: number, page: number )`

 Pull a page of orders from the remote site.
 Does not run if the orders are loading or already loaded.